 Individuals in the Village Bay area of Hirta (above) are tagged at birth, genotyped and blood sampled within a week at birth: a lot of running around is required to catch them!

-In August, a large team led by Josephine Pemberton attempts to catch as many sheep as possible in the population; usually around 50% are caught through deploying a range of cunning netted and walled traps (below).
+In August, a large team attempts to catch as many sheep as possible in the population; usually around 50% are caught through deploying a range of cunning netted and walled traps (below).
 When captured, sheep are weighed, measured, blood sampled and released as quickly as possible (below).

 During the rut in autumn, males are observed in consort with females and unknown males are darted and tagged.
 The Soay sheep are highly promiscuous compete with each other (below) to mate with as many females as possible to achieve the highest siring success.

 This effort means that the Soays are one of the best-studied wild populations in the world.
 For more information, see the St Kilda Soay sheep project website.